ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 Before using this module, make sure you have the following:
 - Active Azure Subscription
-  - Must either have RBAC roles:
-    - Contributor
+  - Must be able to WRITE to the subscription
 - Installed terraform (download [here](https://www.terraform.io/downloads.html))
 - Azure CLI installed for authentication (download [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli))